Command-Line Interface

 streamlink -p mpv --title "{author} - {category} - {title}" <URL> [STREAM]

-File output options#
+File output options

--o FILENAME#
+-o FILENAME

---output FILENAME#
+--output FILENAME

-Non-existent directories and subdirectories will be created if they do not exist, if filesystem permissions allow.
+Directories and subdirectories will be created if they do not exist, if filesystem permissions allow.

 Please see the "Metadata variables" section of Streamlink's CLI documentation for all available metadata variables, as well as the "Plugins" section for the list of metadata variables defined in each plugin.